 The cheapest time to go to Miami is June, July, August, and September.
 During the summer and early fall months, you can travel for cheap across South Florida.
 You’ll find deals on everything from hotels to flights to restaurants.

-Insider tip: Greater Miami Convention & Visitors Bureau organizes promotions offering deals on local businesses.
-You can nab 50% on local spas and get three-course meals at Michelin restaurants for as little as $28.
-Follow us on Instagram to keep up with the latest details.
+Insider tip: From June to September every year, Greater Miami Convention & Visitors Bureau organizes summer promotions offering discount deals with participating businesses throughout the city.
+You can nab luxury spa deals during Miami Spa Months and get three-course meals during Miami Spice at Michelin restaurants for as little as $28.

 Miami has its rainy season in the summer.
 Hot and humid weather prevails, and there’s a risk of hurricanes.
 With the increased odds of having your plans rained out, the demand for accommodations and flights drops.